camunda/camunda-docs-manual/content/reference/rest/migration/execute-migration.md

 ---

 Execute a migration plan synchronously for multiple process instances.
+To execute a migration plan asynchronously use [POST /migration/executeAsync][].

+For more information about the difference between synchronously and asynchronously execution of a migration plan please refer to the related [user guide][] section.

 # Method